apple/coremltools/docs-guides/source/opt-quantization-api.md

 ```

 The method defaults to ``linear_symmetric``, which uses only per-channel scales and no zero-points.
-You can also choose a ``linear`` mode which uses a zero-point as well, which may help to get
+You can also choose a ``linear`` mode, which uses a zero-point, which may help to get
 slightly better accuracy.

 For more details on the parameters available in the config, see the following in the API Reference: